zzzprojects/Dapper-Plus/docs2/pages/getting-started/overview.md

 ## Also Bulk Actions

-**Also Bulk Actions** allow to perform bulk action with a lambda expression using entities from the last Bulk[Action] or ThenBulk[Action] used.
+**Also Bulk Actions** allows to perform bulk action with a lambda expression using entities from the last Bulk[Action] or ThenBulk[Action] used.

 ### Also Bulk Actions Examples
 ```csharp